kubecost/docs/spot-commander.md

+# Spot Commander

+Spot Commander is a Savings feature which identifies workloads where it is available and cost-effective to switch to Spot nodes, resizing the cluster in the process.
+Spot-readiness is determined through a [checklist](https://docs.kubecost.com/using-kubecost/navigating-the-kubecost-ui/savings/spot-checklist) which analzyes the workload and asseses the minimal cost required.
+It also generates CLI commands to help you implement the recommendation.

-# Spot Cluster Sizing
+## Spot Cluster Sizing Recommendation

-## Recommended cluster configuration

-The recommended spot cluster configuration uses all of the data available to Kubecost to compute a "resizing" of your cluster's nodes into a set of on-demand (standard) nodes `O` and a set of spot (preemptible) nodes `S`.
+The recommended Spot cluster configuration uses all of the data available to Kubecost to compute a "resizing" of your cluster's nodes into a set of on-demand (standard) nodes `O` and a set of spot (preemptible) nodes `S`.
 This configuration is produced from applying a scheduling heuristic to the usage data for all of your workloads.
 This recommendation offers a more accurate picture of the savings possible from implementing spot nodes because nodes are what the cost of a cluster is made up of; once `O` and `S` have been determined, the savings are the current cost of your nodes minus the estimated cost of `O` and `S`.

 ### Implementing the recommended configuration